blueapron/Mandoline/README.md

 }
 ```

-### `HorizontalScrollingPickerViewDelegate`
+### `PickerViewDelegate`

-The `HorizontalScrollingPickerView` has a number of `UIScrollView` and `UICollectionView` delegate functions that can be called on the view.
+The `PickerView` has a number of `UIScrollView` and `UICollectionView` delegate functions that can be called on the view.

 ```
-func collectionView(_ view: HorizontalScrollingPickerView, didSelectItemAt indexPath: IndexPath) {
+func collectionView(_ view: PickerView, didSelectItemAt indexPath: IndexPath) {

 }

-func scrollViewWillBeginDragging(_ view: HorizontalScrollingPickerView) {
+func scrollViewWillBeginDragging(_ view: PickerView) {

 }

-func scrollViewWillEndDragging(_ view: HorizontalScrollingPickerView, withVelocity velocity: CGPoint, targetContentOffset: UnsafeMutablePointer<CGPoint>) {
+func scrollViewWillEndDragging(_ view: PickerView, withVelocity velocity: CGPoint, targetContentOffset: UnsafeMutablePointer<CGPoint>) {

 }